 Spina Bifida Treatment & Management

-• Author: Mark R Foster, MD, PhD, FACS; Chief Editor: Consuelo T Lorenzo, MD more...
+• Author: Mark R Foster, MD, PhD, FACS; Chief Editor: Elizabeth A Moberg-Wolff, MD more...

 Approach Considerations

-In the United States, antibiotics, sac closure, and ventriculoperitoneal shunt placement are the standard of care and are implemented in the perinatal period in 93-95% of patients.
-Supportive care only may be recommended in cases associated with an irreparable sac, active gross CNS infection or bleeding, and/or other gross congenital organ anomalies causing life-threatening problems.
+In the United States, antibiotics, sac closure, and ventriculoperitoneal shunt placement are the standard of care for spina bifida and are implemented in the perinatal period in 93-95% of patients.
+Supportive care alone may be recommended in cases associated with an irreparable sac, active gross CNS infection or bleeding, and/or other gross congenital organ anomalies causing life-threatening problems.

-Early monitoring of motor function in the lower extremities also is necessary and should later consist of serial orthopedic examination, including muscle strength and joint range of motion assessment, to detect any early changes that may require intervention.
+Early monitoring of motor function in the lower extremities also is necessary.
+Such monitoring should later consist of serial orthopedic examination, including muscle strength and joint range of motion (ROM) assessment, to detect any early changes that may require intervention.
 In addition, patients should be monitored for appropriate development and be provided with prolonged physical therapy, gym resources, and adaptive training while in school.
 Subsequent efforts are necessary to encourage, develop, and maintain independence.

 Bladder Management